dev-seb/react-native-tv-demo/README.md

 ### Add spatialNavigationPolyfill dependencies

-AndroidTV and tvOS have build-in spatial navigation managment.
+AndroidTV and tvOS have build-in spatial navigation management.

-On web we can rely on the spatialNavigationPolyfill library to get a similar bahaviour:<br />
+On web we can rely on the spatialNavigationPolyfill library to get a similar behaviour:<br />
 https://github.com/WICG/spatial-navigation/polyfill

 Download the dependency at the root of the web directory and include it from the web/index.js file :